laravel-mix/laravel-mix/docs/livereload.md

 # LiveReload

-There is a webpack plugin for those who prefer LiveReload to BrowserSync.
-LiveReload will automatically monitor your files for changes and refresh the page when the changes are detected.
+While Laravel Mix ships with Browsersync support out of the box, you may prefer to use LiveReload.
+LiveReload can automatically monitor your files for changes and refresh the page when a modification is detected.

-To make LiveReload work for your Laravel (^5.4) site, do the following:

 ## 1. Install webpack-livereload-plugin

 ```
-npm install --save-dev webpack-livereload-plugin
+npm install webpack-livereload-plugin --save-dev
 ```

-## 2. Configure Laravel.mix
+## 2. Configure `webpack.mix.js`

 Add the following lines to the bottom of your webpack.mix.js: